7 Children’s Books to Improve Your Italian Through Reading

 Nearly anyone in any part of the world knows who Peter Rabbit is.
 The works of Beatrix Potter have become near-legendary for children across generations and nostalgic for plenty of adults.
 This cultural impact is part of the magic of learning Italian from her stories.

-As with most Beatrix Potter works, the books are also filled with illustrations to help follow the story with.
-The pictures plus the familiarity of these stories can help any reader figure out what’s going on.
-The stories are also available in audiobook format, providing an experience that can benefit listening and pronunciation skills.
+If you prefer listening to books, the stories are also available in audiobook format, providing an experience that can benefit listening and pronunciation skills.
 Some readers may even choose to do both, reading the book while following the narration.